 Executive MBA "Most Valued Professor" Award, EMBA class of 2011 (EMBA class appeared in the Baltimore Sun, Feb.
 13, 2011)

-Reviewer (ad hoc) for Marketing Science, Journal of Academy of Marketing Science, Journal of Business Ethics, Journal of Business Research, Journal of Interactive Marketing, and Journal of Marketing Communications
+Peer reviewer (ad hoc) for numerous academic journals including the Marketing Science, Journal of Academy of Marketing Science, Journal of Business Ethics, Journal of Business Research, Journal of Interactive Marketing, and European Journal of Marketing

 American Marketing Association